NixOS: Confederation

 Raspberry PI

-purpose being a home automation driver has been replaced by a NUC
+purpose being a home automation driver has been replaced by a NUC.
+I intend to

 bootstrap the PI with NixOS at some point, but it’s not really on the top of my